 The probability of equaling or exceeding the average of each range should be smaller as the ranges increase (and the average losses within the ranges increase).
 Therefore, the return time associated with each range and average loss within that range should be larger as the ranges increase.
-Return times should be based on cumulative probabilities.
+Return times should shall be based on cumulative probabilities.

-A return time for an average loss of \$4,705 million within the \$4,501-\$5,000 million range should be lower than the return time for an average loss of \$5,455 million associated with a \$5,001-\$6,000 million range.
+A return time for an average loss of \$4,705 million within the \$4,501-\$5,000 million range should be lower than the return time for an average loss of \$5,455 million associated with a \$5,001- \$6,000 million range.

 - D. Provide a graphical comparison of the current submission Return Times to the prior year's submission Return Times.
-Return Time (Years) should be shown on the y-axis on a log 10 scale with Losses in Billions shown on the x-axis.
-The legend should indicate the corresponding submission with a solid line representing the current year and a dotted line representing the prior year. - E. Provide this Form on CD in both an Excel and a PDF format.
-The file name should include the abbreviated name of the modeler, the Standards year, and the Form name.
-A hard copy of Form A-5 should be included in the submission.
+Return Time (Years) should shall be shown on the y-axis on a log 10 scale with Losses in Billions shown on the x-axis.
+The legend should shall indicate the corresponding submission with a solid line representing the current year and a dotted line representing the prior year. - E. Provide the estimated loss for each of the return periods given in Part B. - F. Provide this Form on CD in both an Excel and a PDF format.
+The file name should shall include the abbreviated name of the modeler, the Standards year, and the Form name.
+A hard copy of Form A-5 should shall be included in the submission.